Calcium and the Vegan Diet

 How much calcium does a person need?

 As with every other nutrient, there’s no hard and fast intake number that applies to everyone.
-Also, calcium needs vary at different ages, being highest during teen years and old age.
+Also, optimum intake varies at different ages, being highest during teen years and old age.
 Absorption rates differ from person to person, so when governments and nutritional councils set targets they try to err on the high side to ensure that the guideline will meet the needs of upwards of 95 percent of the population.
 Setting the target level for any nutrient is an inexact science, but an informed guess is obviously more helpful than no guess at all.

 Now that we know that you need something like 1000 to 1300 milligrams of calcium each day, reaching this number becomes largely a matter of simple arithmetic.
 Here is what various calcium-rich vegan foods deliver: